FaboBence/HackMarathon_MechaHU_2/README.md

 - Mihály Makovsky, Budapest University of Technology and Economics
 - Gellért Csapodi, Budapest University of Technology and Economics

+## Foreword

+We would like to present to you our **idea of an Augmented Reality Office application**.😁 Its important to note that the core of the project is the idea, and the program that we built is only for demonstrational purposes with limited functionality. 🚧

 ## Description

   Our project focuses on two important areas of **hybrid office systems**: how to allocate office resources and how to make hybrid working more efficient. 🏢